Docs

 http://www.mywebsite.com/page/subpages/a=1

-The URL end with the text you specified
+The URL must end with the value you specify, regardless of the prefix or query parameters.

 http://www.mywebsite.com/mypage/